shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/09-create-power-bi-dashboard.md

     *If you don’t see the June 2020 data, you might need to press **F5** to reload the web browser.*

     ![Picture 33](Linked_image_Files/module9.30.png)

+### Review
+ In this lab, you have completed the following :
+- Create a Dashboard
+- Refresh the Dataset
+- Review the Dashboard

 **You have successfully completed the lab**